FreeJoy-Team/FreeJoyWiki/Axes-configuration.md

 After this your calibration values are ready to be written to the board.

-## Magnet offset
+## Offset

-This feature allows you to shift axis output by half of its fullscale value.
+This feature allows you to shift axis output.
 This may be helpful when your magnetic field sensor output crossing from **32767** to **-32767** while calibration.

+## Deadband

+There are two options that can be set:

+* Center deadband
+* Dynamic deadband

+### Center deadband is activated if "Dynamic deadband" checkbox is unchecked.
+Deadband width is set by numbers from 0 (deadband off) to 127 (very wide deadband)..

+### Dynamic deadband is activated if "Dynamic deadband" checkbox is checked.
+Dynamic deadband holds axis output (cancelling high frequency noise) value if axis input value not changing.
+You can set sensivity of holding by numbers from 0 (deadband off) to 127 (very low sensivity).

 ## Resolution